christophihl/startupengineer/content/_repos/dat_sci_2/08_ml_sup_II.md

 We have the bike models separated into aluminium and carbon frames.
 The reason for that is splitting the bikes in lower end products (alu) and higher end (carbon) ones.

-For our approach we assume that the stock numbers are in line with the sales numbers.
 You can see that most categories offer both specifications and they make a fair amount of the lower end products as well.
-But not all categories have an alumnium option.
+But not all categories have an aluminium option.
 Those products with "High-End" (carbon) option only could be missing out on revenues.

 We can focus on those product gaps (products like "Cross-Country" and "Fat Bikes") for new product development.
 Based on this information, we are going to come up with a pricing algorithm, that allows us to price models and see if it is going to be a profitable venture.
 We could generate significant revenue by filling in the gaps, if we use the other categories as a benchmark.